 Toulon has one of the prettiest harbours on the Mediterranean, filled with small fishing boats and fashionable yachts.
 Take a stroll around the picturesque port, lined with boutiques, and enjoy a sip of local rosé wine on a terrace of one of the bustling brasseries.
 It is also the place to catch a ferry to the idyllic Porquerolles, one of the beautiful Îles d'Or (Golden Islands).

 Toulon has some architectural and cultural gems on offer.
 The Opéra de Toulon was designed by Charles Garnier (designer of the Paris Opera House).
 Constructed in 1862, this splendid Neoclassical building is one of the largest opera houses in France outside of Paris.
 The facades are adorned with statues, whilst the lavish interior features paintings, beautiful chandeliers, and gorgeous design details.
-If you’re interested in Toulon’s maritime history, the Musée de la Marine is an excellent way to learn more.
+If you’re interested in Toulon’s maritime history, the Musée National de la Marine is an excellent way to learn more.
 It houses antique model ships, charts, etchings, paintings, and drawings.

 Toulon is also well known for its traditional Provençal markets.
 The most famous is held on the Cours Lafayette every morning (except Mondays) from 7:30am until 12:30pm.
 Here you’ll find colourful stalls laden with fruit, vegetables, flowers, and Provençal textiles.
 There is also a farmer's market selling only locally sourced products at Rue Paul Lendrin on Friday and Saturday mornings.

 Road trips from Toulon Train StationWhen you arrive at Toulon Train Station, you’re perfectly positioned to explore the best of southern France.
 Everything is just a comfortable drive away thanks to your Avis car rental.